pier-bezuhoff/dodeca4android/README.md

 - [ ] Rotate shapes (sq, hb, vb; with canvas.withRotation(...))
 - [ ] Arcs (with rotation)
 - [ ] On small screen: chosen shape is either *very* small or not shown at all (pre-launch reports)
-- [ ] For release: disable Log.i-s?/
+- [ ] For release: disable Log.i-s?
 - [ ] Knot (see C++)
 - [ ] Google Play: promotional video
 - [ ] Color depends on radius